MindscapeHQ/raygun4py/RELEASING.md

 ### Update CHANGELOG.md

 Add a new entry in the `CHANGELOG.md` file.
+Keep the release marked `Unreleased` while it is under review, then replace `Unreleased` with the publication date in the final release commit.

 Obtain a list of changes using the following git command: